 - pounds per US liquid gallon - which equal 0.11983 kg/m3

-Density conversion makes it possible to quickly switch between any of these as well as many other density units in real time.
-Consider trying also our concrete calculator to determine how much cement you need to buy based on the density of concrete mix (and how many elements of a given size are needed, of course).
+Our density converter makes it possible to quickly switch between any of these units, as well as many other density units, in real time.
+You may also consider trying our concrete calculator to determine how much cement you need to buy based on the density of the concrete mix (and how many elements of a given size you are planning on making, of course).